-Step 1:
+Step 1: Preparing the pen

 Remove the pen cap and needle seal.
 Call your healthcare provider if the pen is cracked, the liquid is discolored or cloudy, or the needle seal is broken.

 Twist the needle onto the end of the pen until just snug.